To make a direct application to Leicester College for this course, please apply via the home page using the apply button.

-The course provides an intensive conservatoire-style acting training with a bias towards actors wishing to develop their skills in entrepreneurial, dramaturgical, and broader production expertise.
+The BA (Hons) Acting (Creative Performance Practice) course is an accelerated degree delivered in two years.
+This course provides an intensive conservatoire-style acting training with a bias towards actors wishing to develop their skills in entrepreneurial, dramaturgical, and broader production expertise.
 The course will develop your entrepreneurial skills as a theatre maker.
 The intense nature of the programme, content and learning means the retention of skills (physical, vocal and imagination) will be enhanced.

 The programme consists of 16 modules studied intensively over two years which focus on five core strands of performance and performance making; character, rehearsal, body and voice, making work and skills.
 It is through these modules that individuals will engage with a broad range of concepts, principles, practitioners, techniques and technologies which will inform the essential creative, critical and artistic skills for Acting and Creative Performance Practice.

 The programme will provide a curriculum of classes in film, TV and stage acting in a range of styles.
 There will be a focus on the integration of voice and movement as the core aspect of the training.
 Drawing on a range of holistic practitioners the imaginative acting work centres on the student’s connection to their psycho-physical and psycho-vocal experience.
 Dance is explored technically and expressively within the curriculum alongside enrichment skills in stage combat.